schu4276/3601-lab2_client-server/README.md

 Open the Gradle tool window in IntelliJ by going to: `View -> Tool Windows -> Gradle`.
 From here, open up the `Tasks` section.
 Gradle tasks run things like the development server, production build, and tests.
 Open up the `application` task category and double click `run`.

 Your server should now be running on port 4567, the default Spark port.
-Visit it at [http://localhost:4567][local].
+Visit it at [http://localhost:4567][local] in your web browser.
+The server will continue to run indefinitely until you stop it in IntelliJ; there's a red square in the upper right of the toolbar that you can use to stop tasks that you've started with Gradle in IntelliJ. :bangbang: Make sure you stop your server before you quit IntelliJ; otherwise you can end up preventing other people from successfully running their project on this machine later, and that makes everyone grumpy.

 ## Testing Your Project